HHACarvalho/libdb-dotnet/docs/author.md

 |:-----------|:-------|:--------------|
 | id         | Number | 0             |

-**Returns:** If successful, the code 200 and a copy of the deleted author.
+**Returns:** If successful, the code 200.
 Otherwise, the code 404 and an error message.

 ---